 There are better tools than Trello, but the app does a few things really well.
 It has a simple but intuitive interface that almost anyone can learn to use in minutes.
-Whenever I try a new app, I get excited and then abandon it shortly afterwards.
+Whenever I try a new app, I get excited and then abandon it shortly afterward.
 Why?
 The usual reason is that they are not simple enough.

 Apart from those two apps, I use a physical notepad.
 A good old-fashioned pen and paper.
-I love the little (tiny) kick of dopamine (I guess) that I get from running a line through a task on my paper to do list.
+I love the little (tiny) kick of dopamine (I guess) that I get from running a line through a task on my paper to-do list.

 Use Alfred to speed up your workflow on a mac.
 It's a real timesaver and energy saver.

 Other Free and simple tools for project planning